Good news – there’s snow in the forecast for your mountain trip!

 While we cannot predict the weather, it is a fact that the higher in elevation you go, the more snow you might see, but “lake effect” is significantly important.
 When you go above 5k feet that’s considered the “snow” line.
 We’re at 5.6k, and Truckee is at 7k.
 Both of these places receive more snow than usual due to the “lake effect”, in which cold air picks up moisture from the surrounding water, and dumps it back down as snow.
 As we border Lake Davis, we see more snow than surrounding areas.

-A few days before the trip, I would make sure to check your car’s tires to see if they have good tread, and are inflated properly.
+A few days before the trip, I would make sure to check the car’s tires to see if they have good tread, and are inflated properly.

-I would check all fluid levels, especially the coolant (constant accelerating/stopping at slow speed taxes the engine more) and the windshield wiper fluid to clear ice/snow from your view.
-It may even be helpful to have an extra jug in the trunk.
-If your windshield wiper blades have been “streaking” on the windshield a lot, we recommend wiping them clean with an alcohol wipe, or purchasing new ones if they look worn.
+I would check all fluid levels, especially the coolant (constant accelerating/stopping at slow speed taxes the engine more as you climb at altitude) and the windshield wiper fluid to clear ice/snow from your view.
+I’d plan to keep an extra jug in the trunk if heavy snow is predicted.
+If your windshield wiper blades have been “streaking”, we recommend wiping them clean with an alcohol wipe, or purchasing new ones if they look worn.

 Why should I choose chains and not cables? – Because chains are simply better at their job.

-That being said, cables do have a place – the reasons to choose cables are if you travel only to areas with light snow / paved roads, with continuous plow use/ice removal crews, and/or if you have an impairment that doesn’t allow you to lift weights heavier than 10lbs.
-Tire chains can be heavier, while cables are lighter.
-Cables are also more gentle on the road.
-Think about cables if you are “going to a Tahoe resort with all the other bro-skis” or “I’m over the hill and would pay someone else to do it for me” – but you’re not, because you’re reading this since you’re coming to this wonderful, beautiful, mostly unexplored rural area.
+Cables do have a place – they’re appropriate if you travel only to areas with light snow / paved roads, with continuous plow use/ice removal crews, and/or if you have an impairment that doesn’t allow you to lift weights heavier than 10lbs.
+Cables are lighter than chains and more easily available for smaller tires.
+They are also more gentle on the road.
+Cables work if you are “going to a Tahoe resort with all the other bro-skis” or “I’m over the hill and would pay someone else to install them for me” – but you’re most likely neither, because you’re reading this since you’re coming to this wonderful, beautiful, mostly unexplored rural area, where it can snow a lot.
+You’re a bit of a trailblazer!

-On the topic of roads, it is rare that a snow storm stalls ski resorts and access to these locations, or they wouldn’t make any money during the most important season.
+On the topic of roads and bro-skis… it is rare that a snow storm stalls ski resorts and access to these locations, or they wouldn’t make any money during their most important season!
 I don’t know about you, but I don’t like to ski in rocks and dirt in the summer!
 The great majority of roads in these areas are paved with concrete or asphalt, paid for with people’s taxes.
 The more money the area has, the better the roads usually will be.
+This is why Tahoe in neighboring Sierra county has a lot more money – more people, more taxes, more equipment for dealing with snow.

-The further from “civilization” that you travel, the fewer the people, and fewer taxes for infrastructure, so this also means that you are more likely to encounter areas with only road-base (similar to gravel), gravel, or dirt roads to access residences/areas.
-Surprise!
+The further from “civilization” that you travel, the fewer resources/infrastructure, so this also means that you are more likely to encounter areas with only road-base (similar to gravel), gravel, or dirt roads.
 The USA has very large swaths of rural areas.
-Plumas county has only 5 plows for the entire county.
+Plumas county has only 4 plows for the entire county.
 We are fortunate to have our street plowed up to the house by the county, but in a major storm, the priority for our street will decrease, since highways must remain open for emergency services to work.
-We do employ local area people to remove snow, and do a large portion of the removal ourselves.
+We employ local area people to remove snow when it gets to be a lot, and still do a large portion of the removal ourselves.
 By coming to our area, you are supporting true small-businesses and …

 So, ok, but, you still haven’t answered – why chains?

-Chains are thicker than cables and have different geometry – they “bite” into ice for grip, and when it’s softer they crunch it up, getting grip down into the road, while cables cannot do this well.
-They are durable, typically for larger vehicles (4x4s, trucks, etc.) and somewhat more difficult to find for sedans or smaller vehicles, with smaller tires.
-They can also be heavier (10lbs, 20lbs) and less intuitive to put on if they have “fancy” self-tightening mechanisms, or tensioners included as part of the chains.
-I have seen diagrams for these that looked very confusing, but hey, at least I had a flashlight! (a headlamp works even better!).
+Chains are thicker than cables – they “bite” into ice for grip, and when it’s softer they crunch it up, getting down into the road, while cables cannot do this well.
+Chains are durable, typically for larger tires (4x4s, trucks, etc.) and more difficult to find for smaller tires.
+They are heavier (15-20lbs) and if they have “fancy” self-tightening mechanisms, can be less intuitive to put on.

 Here is where simpler is better.
 Thick, heavy-gauge chains will stay secure on your tire with tensioners.
 The chains typically drape OVER and behind the tire, and have simple hook and latch closures.
-One latch goes behind the wheel, and the other in front, pretty easy, right?
-Unfortunately, you may need to get down on the ground for this, as chains are not usually “slipped on” like cables.
+One latch/hook set goes behind the wheel, and the other in front, pretty easy, right?
+Unfortunately, you may need to get down on the ground for this (tarp time!)
 That being said, they can be pretty quick to put on once you’ve done it a few times.
+I highly recommend testing your chains on your tire in good weather before you’re forced to put them on in freezing, wet weather!

 The tensioners that chains use are like a large “rubber band” that wraps around the edges of the chain to create tension, tightening the grip of the chain to the tire.
 They are usually sold separately for $10-15.
-Bit of a racket here to charge that much for something SO simple, but they have an important function!
-Newer designs have built-in tensioners, but I have found them to be less reliable (especially for cables!) as they use thin cable/wire material to pull the chains tighter.
+Bit of a racket to charge that much for something SO simple, but they have an important function!
+Newer designs have built-in tensioners, but I have found them to be less reliable (especially for cables!) as they use thin cable/wire material to pull the chains tighter, and they look way more complicated to use!

 Think about it again: the cost of a CHP ticket could be MORE than the cost of chains or cables, and if you risked it, you could end up with a ticket, possibly stuck, and have to spend the same amount or more to get towed/rescued, or worse, walk in the snow/get a ride to a location to get chains for your vehicle.
 Or, you could get lucky.